-Russian doctors say no indication Navalny was poisoned
+Russian doctors say Navalny wasn’t poisoned, refuse transfer

 Earlier Friday, Navalny ally Ivan Zhdanov said police found traces of a dangerous poisonous substance in the politician’s system, but didn’t say which one.
 Police officials didn’t confirm that.

-MOSCOW (AP) — Russian doctors refused to authorize opposition politician Alexei Navalny’s transfer to a German hospital from the Siberian city of Omsk on Friday.

-Navalny, one of President Vladimir Putin’s fiercest critics, remains in a coma in intensive care after a suspected poisoning his allies link to his political activity and believe was engineered by the Kremlin.

 “The chief doctor said that Navalny is non-transportable.
 (His) condition is unstable.
-Family’s decision to transfer him is not enough,” Navalny spokeswoman Kira Yarmysh tweeted.
+Family’s decision to transfer him is not enough,” Yarmysh tweeted.
 Omsk is about 4,200 kilometers (2,500 miles) east of Berlin, roughly a six-hour flight.

-The 44-year-old Navalny fell ill on a flight back to Moscow from the Siberian city of Tomsk on Thursday and was taken to a hospital after the plane made an emergency landing in Omsk.
+Navalny fell ill on a flight back to Moscow from the Siberian city of Tomsk on Thursday and was taken to the hospital after the plane made an emergency landing in Omsk.
 His team says a plane with all the necessary equipment is waiting at Omsk airport to take Navalny to a German clinic.

-Navalny’s ally Ivan Zhdanov said Friday that police found “a very dangerous substance” in Navalny’s system, but officials refuse to disclose which substance it is.
-Police officials didn’t confirm it, saying that forensic testing is still ongoing.

 Alexander Murakhovsky, chief doctor of the Omsk Ambulance Hospital No. 1 where the politician is being treated, told reporters on Friday that Navalny’s condition “somewhat improved,” but he wasn’t stable enough for a transfer.
 Murakhovsky said doctors were still working on determining a diagnosis.

-Yarmysh also said in her tweet that “the ban on transferring Navalny is needed to stall and wait until the poison in his body can no longer be traced.
+Yarmysh said that “the ban on transferring Navalny is needed to stall and wait until the poison in his body can no longer be traced.
 Yet every hour of stalling creates a threat to his life.”

 Like many other opposition politicians in Russia, Navalny has been frequently detained by law enforcement and harassed by pro-Kremlin groups.
 In 2017, he was attacked by several men who threw antiseptic in his face, damaging an eye.